Dallas Custody Lawyer Jeff Anderson – 25 Years of Experience

 - Custody Modifications

-In Texas, sole managing conservatorship is basically the same thing as sole custody.
+Sole managing conservatorship is basically the same thing as sole custody in Texas.
 If there are difficult or impossible circumstances preventing joint custody, a Texas court will decide that one of the parents is the sole managing conservator.
 This means that the other parent will be the possessory conservator, or the parent with visitation rights.
 The child will almost certainly live with the parent with sole conservatorship and that parent will make all of the child’s important decisions.

-In Texas, a lawsuit that involves the interest of a child is called a SAPCR, which stands for suit affecting the parent-child relationship.
+In Texas, a lawsuit that involves the interest of a child is called a SAPCR, which stands for Suit Affecting the Parent-Child Relationship.
 Any couple that is separating and has a child together, whether or not they are married, will fall under a SAPCR.
-This is the process used to determine which parent will have custody of the child, and the specifics of parental responsibility moving forward.
-The guiding principle in Texas is always the best interest of the child.
+This is the process used to determine which parent will have custody of the child, and the specifics of parental responsibility moving forward including visitation, financial obligations, child support, visitation, etc. The guiding principle in Texas regarding family law cases with children is to always act in the best interest of the child.

 It is possible to change any child custody order.
 In addition, child support and child visitation orders modifications are possible as part of a divorce decree modification.
 The method by which such an order is changed is called a modification suit.
 Ultimately, to win such a modification, the parent seeking the change must show: